 The project will also construct a pavilion and other amenities where locals can remember family and friends.

-The current cemeteries at Yeppoon and Emu Park are almost at capacity and based on current burial rates will close at the end of 2018.
-The new garden will provide adequate service for the shire for at least the next 50 years.
+The current cemeteries at Yeppoon and Emu Park are nearing capacity and based on current burial rates will be at capacity within 1-2 years.
+The new memorial parklands will service the Livingstone community for at least the next 50 years.

-Designated on a package of land along Tanby Rd between Yeppoon and Emu Park, the $3.5M project is jointly funded by the Queensland Queensland Government under Round 3 of the Building our Regions program (1.75M), and Livingstone Shire Council (1.75M).
+Designated on a package of land along Tanby Rd between Yeppoon and Emu Park, the $3.5M project is jointly funded by the Queensland Queensland Government under the Building our Regions program (1.75M), and Livingstone Shire Council (1.75M).